 The wheelchair really came in handy when I wanted to get out of the house.
 My family would take me on walks because I couldn’t walk.
 It was so refreshing after being in the house for a long time.
 Fresh air is very helpful for recovery.

-- Powder coated aluminum ultralight frame is durable and has a weight capacity of 300 lbs
+- Transport chair with powder coated aluminum ultralight frame is durable and has a weight capacity of 300 lbs

 7. GET A RAISED TOILET SEAT

 I read something about maybe needing a raised toilet seat before my surgery.
 I was told I wouldn’t need it but I got it anyway.
 I figured that I could just send it back if I didn’t need it.
 Well, I needed it and I’m so happy I got it.
 Imagine going to the bathroom squatting on one leg.
 That’s what I had to do for 6 weeks.